 Demand response shall be market-driven leading to a competitive, technology-neutral, open-market in California with a preference for services provided by third-parties through performance-based contracts at competitively determined prices, and dispatched pursuant to wholesale or distribution market instructions, superseded only for emergency grid conditions.

-Interpreting these principles in the context of Load Shift, the Working Group drew the following conclusions:
+Interpreting these principles in the context of Load Shift, the LSWG drew the following conclusions:

 Load Shift products should be technologically neutral, open to all sources and end uses.